 Start building your minimalist closet by taking inventory of what you currently have.
 Sort and organize your apparel, separating items into three distinct piles: Donations, Consignments, and Clothes to Keep.

-Also, remember: You do not need to toss something out just because it’s from a fast fashion brand.
+When deciding what to keep, think about how often you wear an item and whether it complements the staple pieces you envision purchasing in the future.
+Keep only the garments you love and plan to wear often.
+You do not need to toss something out just because it’s from a fast-fashion brand.
 Sustainable fashion is ultimately about wearing what you already own and keeping clothes out of landfills.
-We can often give our clothing new life with just a few simple updates, like hemming.
+We can often give our clothing a new life with just a few simple updates, like hemming.

 For the garments you no longer wear that are gently worn, set them aside to sell online.
 Alternatively, you can resell them at your local consignment store.
 The money you make from these items is perfect for investing in quality garments down the road.